 If you have a significant amount of savings stashed away, consider using it to reduce any high-interest debts you already have before applying to obtain another.

 Alternatively, you can chip away at your debt with our handy round up tool.
 Wisr App helps you round up your everyday purchases to pay a little extra directly off your debts each month.
 It's simple yet effective, and those small amounts really do add up!

 Increase your income

 Sometimes, the easiest way to increase your income is simply to ask for more money.
 This won't work for everyone in every role, but if you work in an industry that doesn't have incremental pay rises each year, consider chatting with your boss about getting a pay bump.
-We've written a blog post on navigating that tricky conversation – read it here.
+We've written a blog post on navigating that tricky conversation – How to Ask for a Pay Rise.

 You might also consider getting a part-time job or doing some freelancing.
 Don't be fooled by the common myth that you'll be taxed more for your second income.
 Your total income for the financial year is combined and assessed at the same rate.
 Earning more may simply push you into a higher tax bracket overall.